Vyral/base-template/_posts/2018-05-30-the-affordability-index-and-what-it-means-to-you.md

 {% include pullquote.html %}

-**If you are a buyer who is ready to buy, meanwhile, why wait any longer?** There should not be any excuse because waiting until next year hoping that prices come down will be a disappointment.
+**If you are a buyer who is ready to buy, why wait any longer?** There should not be any excuse because waiting until next year hoping that prices come down will be a disappointment.
 Prices will not come down because of the market.
 Now is the best time.

 The key is to reach out to us right away if you would like to discuss your buying and selling plans.
 We would love to help you succeed.